briggyx/bank_marketing_analysis/README.md

 -------------------------
 ### Conclusion<a name="conclusion"></a>

-- being able to predict whether a client will subscribe to a term plan in the next contact during the campaign can help small banks optimize their resources to strategically decide when to contact, who to contact
-- more term deposits means a larger pool of money the bank can loan out to generate revenues from interest, which means growth for the bank
-- the info in the given dataframe is pretty general and could be found with a simple credit check and client profile view; even though it would be beneficial to have more detailed info, this dataset strikes a decent balance between easy to acquire and detailed-enough
+Predicting whether a client will subscribe to a term plan in the next contact during a campaign can help small banks optimize their resources by strategically deciding when and whom to contact.
+More term deposits result in a larger pool of money that the bank can loan out to generate revenue from interest, leading to bank growth.
+The information in the given dataframe is fairly general and can be obtained through a simple credit check and client profile view.
+While having more detailed information would be beneficial, this dataset strikes a good balance between being easy to acquire and sufficiently detailed.

-possible interaction factors:
-- education & marital
-- education & job
-- balance & housing
-- balance & loan
-- age & job

-possible confounding factors:
-- holidays, weekends
-- income of spouse, number of children
-- location
-- other debts
-- primary language
-- gender/sex

-Questions:
-- Holidays in Spain that might affect the final decision
-- what types of loans are these "personal loans"?
-- what are the values of personal and housing loans?
-- incomes?
-- number of loans in total?
-- duration, interest rate, amount of the term deposit account being marketed

 -----------------------